 You can extend your range even further by switching on your heated seat or opening a window, instead of turning on the heating or air-conditioning.

-The official LEVC app contains operator's information for The TX in 2017 and onward.
+The official LEVC app contains operator's information for your electric vehicle.

 Key features include: